Papirosn

 The song's author Herman Yablokoff was a member of the Yiddish theater that was active in Lithuania and Poland in the years following World War I. He was inspired by children who tried to make a living selling cigarettes in the streets.
 The sight of the children reminded him of his childhood in World War I in Grodno, where he tried selling cigarettes to passers-by.

-Yablokoff went to the United States in 1924; the song was published in an American radio program in Yiddish in 1932 and became a hit as part of a musical of the same name that premiered in 1935.
+Yablokoff went to the United States in 1924; the song was published in an American radio program in Yiddish in 1932 and became a hit as part of a musical of the same name that premiered in 1935, which interpolated a silent movie in which Sidney Lumet played the Jewish boy.
 Many music sheets of the song were sold.
-A silent movie in which Sidney Lumet played the Jewish boy was made.